-While with the Eagles, Read has coached five school records on the track including the men's distance medley relay, women's distance medley relay, men's 10k, men's 1000, and men's steeplechase.
+While with the Eagles, Read has coached five school records on the track, including the men's distance medley relay, women's distance medley relay, men's 10k, men's 1000, and men's steeplechase.
 Read's tutelage has led to a total of 68 new additions to the Eastern Washington men's and women's indoor and outdoor track & field all-time top 10 lists.

 Some of his standout individual performers include Justin Roosma, an All-Big Sky steeplechaser and NCAA West Regional qualifier, Owen Higgins, an All-Big Sky 800 runner, and Isaac Barville, another NCAA West Regional qualifier in the 1500.